Jayrazer/GSO-Shark-Version/README.md

 - Bipod for AUG, AK (done) and Galil.
 - Reworked G3 barrels.
 SG1 barrel becomes default, new "long" barrel is a fake PSG barrel.
 - Rework FAL barrels.
-Make long barrel
+Make long barrel default, add FALO barrel with a bipod.
 - Move all attachments to bulk files.
 (WIP)